erszcz/msc-thesis/dfly-multiboot.md

-At `SI_BOOT1_POST` the static kernel environment (inherited from the bootloader in case of `dloader`) is copied into the dynamic kernel environment accessible via a kernel API.
+At `SI_BOOT1_POST` the static kernel environment (inherited from the bootloader in case of `dloader`) is copied into the dynamic kernel environment, accessible via a kernel API.
 Before this operation, the dynamic kernel environment is not initialized yet and not accessible programmatically.